 Ben Enwonwu, Anyanwu, bronze, 1956.
 Photograph © Sylvester Ogbechie

-References and further reading:

-“Enwonwu the Bohemian.”
-West African Review, August 1948: 909 (British press’ representation of Enwonwu as a modern artists in 1948).
+List of Works:

 Enwonwu, Ben (1956).
 “Problems of the African artist today.”
 Presence Africaine (Paris), Nos.
 8 – 10 (June – November), 174 – 178 (Enwonwu’s analysis of the problems of postcolonial African artists in the context of nationalism and independence struggles).

+References and further reading:

+“Enwonwu the Bohemian.”
+West African Review, August 1948: 909 (British press’ representation of Enwonwu as a modern artists in 1948).

 Ogbechie, Sylvester Okwunodu (2008) Ben Enwonwu: The Making of an African